chandanhpcic/docs/source/development/how-tos/dtrace.rst

 	on specific needs.”

-We will be looking at setting up DTrace on OPNsense, and running a sample script to perform some useful analysis on kernel space.
+We will be looking at setting up DTrace on Reticen8, and running a sample script to perform some useful analysis on kernel space.
 An example for generating a FlameGraph will also be presented.
 Keep in mind that user space can also be analyzed using DTrace, but this is beyond the scope of this document.

-Although detailed steps for enabling DTrace in a custom kernel are widely available, this document provides an explanation in combination with the use of OPNsense-specific tools.
+Although detailed steps for enabling DTrace in a custom kernel are widely available, this document provides an explanation in combination with the use of Reticen8-specific tools.
 Further resources will be provided at the end of this document.

 .. note::